CALD 2 - Working with Migrant Patients

 For more information about this course click on the following headings:

-- 3 hours (CME/CNE/MOPS accredited) for online self-paced, self-reflective, and interactive learning.
+- 3-hour online self-paced, self-reflective, and interactive learning (e-learning)

 This course is intended for anyone working in primary care, secondary care or mental health services.
 The aim of this course is to build practitioner’s awareness of the settlement challenges faced by migrants; and to develop awareness of the diverse models of health and wellbeing, help seeking behaviours and expectations of healthcare from migrant patients